SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 6.md

 <kbd>![](images/query8rollup3.png)</kbd>

-## Task 2: Unstructured Data with JSONB
+## Task 2: TopN for your Postgres Database

-Hyperscale (Citus) works well with Postgres’ built-in support for unstructured data types.
-To demonstrate this, let’s keep track of the number of visitors which came from each country.
-Using a semi-structure data type saves you from needing to add a column for every individual country and ending up with rows that have hundreds of sparsely filled columns.

-PostgreSQL has JSONB and JSON data types for storing JSON data.
-The recommended data type is JSONB because a) indexing capabilities (GIN and GIST) of JSONB compared to JSON and b) JSONB provides compression because of binary format.
-Here we’ll demonstrate how to incorporate JSONB columns into your data model.
+To find the top occurring item you generally need to count through all the records.
+Counting the clicks in your web app, the number of times you’ve listened to song, or the number of downloads of your project.
+It is all about counting.
+Counting, sorting, and limiting the list in Postgres is straightforward, and this works great on smaller sets of data.
+What if there are thousands of events?
+Machines these days are pretty fast so this isn’t much of a problem.
+Millions is even acceptable.
+Billions?
+That may take a bit longer.

+To solve the above problem you have the topN extension.
+TopN is an open source PostgreSQL extension that returns the top values in a database according to some criteria.
+TopN takes elements in a data set, ranks them according to a given rule, and picks the top elements in that data set.
+When doing this, TopN applies an approximation algorithm to provide fast results using few compute and memory resources.

+The TopN extension becomes useful when you want to materialize top values, incrementally update these top values, and/or merge top values from different time intervals. you can think of TopN as hll’s cousin.

+For **Non-Hyperscale (Citus)**  first you must install the TopN extension and enable it.
+You would run the Psql command **CREATE EXTENSION topn**; on all nodes in this case.
+This is not necessary on Azure as Hyperscale (Citus) already comes with TopN installed, along with other useful Extensions.

-1. Open a **New Query** console and paste the following to add a new JSONB column to our rollup table
+1. Open a **New Query** console and paste the following to add a new JSONB column top_urls_1000 to our rollup table.
+This stores the top 1000 urls for the minute and the site_id in the rollup table.

 ```
-ALTER TABLE http_request_1min ADD COLUMN country_counters JSONB;
+ALTER TABLE http_request_1min ADD COLUMN top_urls_1000 JSONB;
 ```

-2. Now open a **New Query** console and paste the following to update the rollup_http_request function with country_counters
+2. Now open a **New Query** console and paste the following to add it to the query of our rollup function.

 ```
--- function to do the rollup
 CREATE OR REPLACE FUNCTION rollup_http_request() RETURNS void AS $$
 DECLARE
 curr_rollup_time timestamptz := date_trunc('minute', now());
 last_rollup_time timestamptz := minute from latest_rollup;
 BEGIN
 INSERT INTO http_request_1min (
-    site_id, ingest_time, request_count,
+    site_id, ingest_time, request_country, request_count,
-    success_count, error_count, average_response_time_msec,
+    success_count, error_count, sum_response_time_msec,
-    distinct_ip_addresses,
-    country_counters
+    distinct_ip_addresses,top_urls_1000
 ) SELECT
     site_id,
     date_trunc('minute', ingest_time),
+    request_country,
     COUNT(1) as request_count,
     SUM(CASE WHEN (status_code between 200 and 299) THEN 1 ELSE 0 END) as success_count,
     SUM(CASE WHEN (status_code between 200 and 299) THEN 0 ELSE 1 END) as error_count,
-    SUM(response_time_msec) / COUNT(1) AS average_response_time_msec,
+    SUM(response_time_msec) AS sum_response_time_msec,
     hll_add_agg(hll_hash_text(ip_address)) AS distinct_ip_addresses,
-    jsonb_object_agg(request_country, country_count) AS country_counters
-FROM (
-    SELECT *,
-        count(1) OVER (
-        PARTITION BY site_id, date_trunc('minute', ingest_time), request_country
-        ) AS country_count
+    topn_add_agg(url::text) AS top_urls_1000
 FROM http_request
-    ) h
 -- roll up only data new since last_rollup_time
 WHERE date_trunc('minute', ingest_time) <@
         tstzrange(last_rollup_time, curr_rollup_time, '(]')
-GROUP BY 1, 2;
+GROUP BY 1, 2,3
+ON CONFLICT (site_id,ingest_time,request_country)
+DO UPDATE
+SET request_count = http_request_1min.request_count + excluded.request_count,
+success_count = http_request_1min.success_count + excluded.success_count,
+error_count = http_request_1min.error_count + excluded.error_count,
+sum_response_time_msec = http_request_1min.sum_response_time_msec + excluded.sum_response_time_msec,
+distinct_ip_addresses = hll_union(http_request_1min.distinct_ip_addresses,excluded.distinct_ip_addresses),
+top_urls_1000 = topn_union(http_request_1min.top_urls_1000, excluded.top_urls_1000);

 -- update the value in latest_rollup so that next time we run the
 -- rollup it will operate on data newer than curr_rollup_time